rogerlew/usgs-regolith/Readme.md

 Sample data
 -----------

 An example rg_in.txt file is provided in the main directory of this repository.
 It is configured to apply test-mode parameters to the NSD soil depth model.
 Sample data for synthetic terrain are provided in the directory data.
 The synthetic terrain is modeled on orthogonal sine waves to represent topography having concave and convex features.
-Output of the test mode can be compared with analytically computed values of soil depth to confirm that the program is working correctly.
+Output of the original mode can be compared with analytically computed values of soil depth to confirm that the program is working correctly.

 Additional sample data for a small basin in dissected topography of the Oregon Coast Range are available for free download (Baum and others, 2020).
 These data are stored in GEOTIFF format, but can be readily converted to ASCII grid format supported by REGOLITH using commercial or open-source GIS software.